Youth Olympic Games

 With diving and swimming events on the programme, the YOG gather the best athletes aged 14 to 18 years old from more than 200 National Olympic Committees to celebrate the values of sport, cultural exchange and education.

 The evening's nicest discovery came in the men's 800m freestyle, new on the Youth Olympics swimming programme.
-Cairo-native Akram Ahmed topped the event in 7:54.29, claiming Egypt's first medal in the competition, moreover gold.
+Cairo-native Ahmed Akram topped the event in 7:54.29, claiming Egypt's first medal in the competition, moreover gold.

 "This race was awesome, the second half was absolutely amazing!
 My strategy was to stay behind [leader Polish Jacek Wojdak] for the whole race and catch up in the last 200m."

-Plenty of notable swims and six new world junior records went up on the scoreboard tonight on Day 4 of the swimming competition at Nanjing's Olympic sports complex, witnessed by IOC President Thomas Bach and South African swimming star Chad Le Clos in the stands.
+Plenty of notable swims and new world junior records went up on the scoreboard tonight on Day 4 of the swimming competition at Nanjing's Olympic sports complex, witnessed by IOC President Thomas Bach and South African swimming star Chad Le Clos in the stands.

 Swimmers from five new countries - Greece, Japan, Slovenia, Switzerland and Trinidad and Tobago - climbed the podium, bringing to 25 the total of nations to have medalled in swimming so far at this second summer Youth Olympic Games edition.